ibexa/documentation-developer/docs/tutorials/platform_beginner/6_enabling_account_registration.md

 ## Make registration possible

-From the Admin Panel, go to the _Roles_ management screen and click on the _Anonymous_ Role name to edit it.
+From the Admin, go to the _Roles_ management screen and click on the _Anonymous_ Role name to edit it.

 ![step_6_role_mgmt_screen](img/step_6_role_mgmt_screen.png)